 Add or Remove Rules from a Firewall Using the Control Panel

-To manage a firewall’s rules, navigate from Networking to Firewalls.
+To manage a firewall’s rules, click Networking in the main menu, then click Firewalls.
 Click the firewall’s name to go to its Rules tab.
-From here, you can create new rules and edit or delete existing rules.
+On the Rules tab, you can create new rules and edit or delete existing rules.

 When more than one firewall is applied to a Droplet, the rules are additive and cannot be restricted again with other rules.